Senior Gear Editor

 Cons: The string can be a little finicky with helmets/hats

 The Ombraz truly defies all categories when it comes to sunglasses.
 Not only do they have a piece of string instead of arms, but they also make damn good all-around action sports sunglasses.
 The string is an interesting concept.
 It works great for keeping the sunglasses on your face, is exceedingly comfortable, and makes the sunglasses very, very durable.
-With a helmet on, it can be tough to get the sunglasses off your face when you want to, but as far as a pair of uphillers for the backcountry go, these guys are great.
+With a helmet on, it can be tough to get the sunglasses off your face when you want to (the brand recommends strapping your helmet on first, and putting the sunglasses on over it), but as far as a pair of uphillers for the backcountry go, these guys are great.
 The lens technology is similar to the Sunskis, with great polarization, but not the incredible ChromaPop of the Wildcats.

 CHECK PRICE ON OMBRAZ